Bombing of Kumagaya: Air raids

 On 14 August 1945, 77 Boeing B-29 Superfortress bombers of the 314th Bombardment Wing and 16 B-29s of the 313th Bombardment Squadron launched from bases in Guam The lead aircraft carried six 1,000 lb high explosive bombs rigged for an air burst over the city.
 The plan was that the inhabitants of the city would seek shelter underground, whereby the remaining aircraft would attack in a box-pattern from all sides to incinerate the trapped civilians.
 In addition, it was hoped that the noise of the explosion would be so great that the Japanese authorities would believe that the city had been annihilated by a nuclear weapon.

 Four aircraft were forced to abort due to mechanical issues, and the remaining 89 aircraft arrived over target at 0023 on 15 August in clear weather.
 Bombing continued to 0139 AM, from an altitude of 14,000 to 17,000 feet with 356 M17, 1372 M19 and 6321 M47 incendiary bombs dropped.
 The total amount of bombs dropped was thus 96,833 tons of bombs per square mile, or over three times the average amount dropped on other Japanese cities during the war.

 The Japanese made no resistance, and all attacking aircraft returned safely, with five aircraft diverting to Iwo Jima due to mechanical issues.

 The resultant firestorm destroyed most of Kumagaya, with 74% of the city area destroyed.
-This included 3630 structures, or 40% of the buildings in the city.
+This included 3630 structures, or 40% of the buildings in the city, including the main hall of the Kenshō-in temple.
 Casualties included 266 civilian deaths, and over 3000 injured, or approximately 28% of the city population.
 The Emperor’s Gyokuon-hōsō confirming Allied acceptance of the surrender of Japan was made on noon of 15 August, Japan time.